Eden Hazard: Reception

 Praising him for his dribbling, creativity and ball retention skills, the FIFA website calls Hazard "difficult to dispossess".

-Hazard is regarded as one of the greatest Belgian players of all time.
+Eden Hazard is widely regarded as one of the greatest Belgian players of all time, and was, during his prime, widely considered among the finest and most prolific dribblers.
+Statistics show that since Opta records began in the 2006–07 season, Hazard ranks second only to Lionel Messi in successful take-ons across Europe's top five leagues, completing 1,220 dribbles with a 57.1 percent success rate.
+A study by the CIES Football Observatory, which analyzed players using a "dribbling index" combining both the quantity and quality of dribbles per 90 minutes, ranked Hazard ahead of both Neymar and Lionel Messi, citing his 75 percent dribble success rate compared to their 62 percent.
+During his seven-year spell with Chelsea in the Premier League, Hazard attempted (1,441) and completed (909) more dribbles than any other player in the competition.
+In the 2014–15 season, he completed 180 successful dribbles, the second-highest total in Premier League history since records began.
+At the 2018 FIFA World Cup, he completed a tournament-high 40 successful take-ons.
+Earlier in his career, he was also named Ligue 1's most effective dribbler in both 2011 and 2012.

 His pace, coupled with his finishing and ability to retain possession, led to his former coach Claude Puel dubbing him "little Messi", in reference to Lionel Messi.
 Puel's sentiments were later echoed by former Marseille manager and media personality Rolland Courbis who commented, "At times it looks to me like Lionel Messi on the right-hand side."
 His vision, described as being the trait he has improved on the most, coupled with his passing, has also allowed him to develop into an effective playmaker and assist provider, which in turn, combined with his finishing ability, enabled him to both score and create goals.
+His technical ability is highly regarded among his peers.
+In 2021, Neymar selected Hazard as one of the five most technically gifted players in football.
+Hazard was the second player he mentioned, following Lionel Messi, in a list that also included Kevin De Bruyne, Marco Verratti, and Thiago Alcântara.

 In Belgium, Hazard's talent and similar ascension up the country's football hierarchy has led to comparisons to former Belgian international Enzo Scifo.
 Both players share the same birthplace and Scifo himself spent time with Hazard while he was in Tubize admitting, "Eden, you know, I've coached in Tubize.
 During the week, I took care of the young people at least once, and he, in those days, I immediately saw he had a secure future."
 Former Chelsea player Gianfranco Zola likened Hazard to himself in 2019, a view which the Belgian's former club teammate Frank Lampard had previously expressed in 2013.